Pneumocystis Jirovecii (Tissue, Fluid)

 Why do I need this test?

-You might have this test if your doctor suspects that you have pneumonia caused by this fungus.
+You might have this test if your healthcare provider suspects that you have pneumonia caused by this fungus.
 Symptoms include:

 What other tests might I have along with this test?

-Your doctor may also order other tests to help diagnose pneumonia.
+Your healthcare provider may also order other tests to help diagnose pneumonia.
 These include:

 Blood tests to look for infections in your blood